The 24 Best Dive Bars to Visit in America

 Photography courtesy of Shelby S | Yelp

-Pennsylvania seems to be the state littered with dive bars.
-Bar11 will be one of many Keystone State taverns on our list.
+Pennsylvania is a state littered with dive bars.
+Bar 11 will be one of many Keystone State taverns on our list.
 Must be something in the water.

-Perhaps sometimes referred to as “Pittsburgh’s Original Party Bar,” although this remains unconfirmed as well, this tiny bar just a few blocks away from finer establishments, ticks all the dive bar boxes.
+Perhaps sometimes referred to as “Pittsburgh’s Original Party Bar,” although this remains unconfirmed, this tiny bar, just a few blocks away from finer establishments, ticks all the dive bar boxes.

 Little toys/trinkets in your drinks ✅